TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

+_TODO_ code from notebooks into modules
+- time-domain Fickian?
+- steady-state PNP?
+- time-domain PNP w/o reactions?
+- time-domain PNP with reactions

+_FEATURE_ 2D mesh generation

+_ISSUE_ have initial potential consistent with other initial conditions, including boundary conditions.
+Tried solving Poisson by itself first, but couldn't get results into the mixed function space.

+_ISSUE_ figure out a way to get t=0 into the same VTK file as the other timesteps

+_FEATURE_ investigate more accurate time-step methods, such as Adams-Moulton

 _FEATURE_ scaling factor on x and y values to do unit conversions

 _FEATURE_ add metadata text to model plots